 In 1999-2000, I completed the Art of Midwifery Level II Seminar Series taught by Joanne Dozor, CPM before moving to New Mexico for an intensive clinical apprenticeship at the Northern New Mexico Midwifery Center.
 While in Taos, I worked with women in both the birth center and homebirth settings and in March 2002 completed the requirements for the Certified Professional Midwife (CPM) credential through the North American Registry of Midwives (NARM) and an Associate of Science in Midwifery from the National College of Midwifery.
 I am currently licensed as a direct-entry midwife in New Jersey, and have previously been licensed in both New Mexico and California.

 I moved from Taos, NM to Berkeley, California, where I started a small homebirth practice, Fruits of Labor Midwifery, with Kristen Graser and was a member of the Bay Area Homebirth Collective.
 I returned to the east coast and began working with Karen Webster, founder of WomanWise, in the fall of 2003 and was invited to join as a full partner in the practice the following year.
 In June of 2008, with the growing demand for homebirth services in Philadelphia and South Jersey calling me to stay closer to home, Motherland Midwifery was born!
-As of October 2008, I have attended close to 400 births: about 75 as a doula, about 100 as an apprentice or assistant midwife, and almost 200 as the primary or co-primary midwife.
+As of July 2015, I have attended over 600 births: about 75 as a doula, about 100 as an apprentice or assistant midwife, and about 450 as the primary or co-primary midwife.

 In the fall of 2006, I was honored by the Midwives Alliance of North America with the Sapling Award, a recognition of my role as a young leader in the national midwifery community/movement.
 I currently serve as a a member of the faculty and a clinical preceptor for both the National College of Midwifery and Birthwise Midwifery School.
 I also am a founding member and serve as co-chair of Pennsylvania Association of Certified Professional Midwives (PACPM), a professional organization for midwives in PA currently focusing on the legal recognition and licensure of CPMs in the state.
 I am also a member of the National Association of Certified Professional Midwives (NACPM) and a Professional Member of the International Cesarean Awareness Network (ICAN).

-I have a longtime interest in local food, farmers markets, community gardening and whole foods vegetarian cooking that I bring to my work as a midwife.
+I have a longtime interest in local food, farmers markets, community gardening, and traditional, whole foods cooking, fermenting and preserving that I bring to my work as a midwife.
 I also practice Ashtanga yoga and my yoga practice is a big influence on my work as a midwife (and vice-versa).
-In May of 2008, I married Martin Wiley, a poet, college professor, and writer and all around great guy, who is incredibly supportive of my work as a midwife.
-We had our first child, Itzela, on August 12, 2009 (you can read about her birth here).
-Having a baby myself now after years of working as a midwife was both humbling and oh so wonderful!
+In May of 2008, I married Martin Wiley, a poet, college professor, writer and all around great guy, who is incredibly supportive of my work as a midwife.
+We had our first child, Itzela, on August 12, 2009 (you can read about the birth here).
+Having a baby myself after years of working as a midwife was both humbling and oh so wonderful!
 It has been such a gift to benefit from the community of families I helped to build as a new mother myself.
 On July 26, 2013 we were blessed to add a son to our family.
-Eliodoro arrived, big sister Itzy cut the cord and our family feels complete!
+Eliodoro arrived, Itzela cut the cord and our family feels complete!